peopleware/openapi/resource/relationships-and-search.md

 entity (or relationship) either in the search fields `exact` and `fuzzy`, or in the `content` field.
 In this section, we describe how these updates can be processed.

-#### Trigger dependents in the backend services
+#### Trigger dependents in the service (bad idea)

-In this approach, the search update events for the _dependents_ are triggered in the backend service during the update of the original entity.
+In this approach, the search update events for the _dependents_ are triggered in the service during the update of the original entity.

 Take the example of relationship `R` with participating entities `X` and `Y`.
 When `Y` is updated, the update will create a search update event for `Y` itself.
 During the update, the backend will also find all instances of `R` where